AKROGIS/Facilities-Website/Presentation notes.md

 * Close out
     - Show and Discuss TO DO list
     - Solicit questions and missing requirements
+    - URL is live give it a try and provide your feedback
     - Request ideas for outreach